-- 299. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein - 300.
-Defendants intentionally inflicted severe emotional distress by way of extreme and outrageous conduct on Plaintiffs and putative Class Members.
-Defendants intended or recklessly disregarding the probability of Plaintiffs and putative Class Members suffering emotional distress when directing offensive conduct toward Plaintiffs and putative Class Members or carrying out offensive conduct while aware of Plaintiffs' and putative Class Members' presence. - 301.
+- 269. All preceding paragraphs are hereby incorporated by reference as if fully set forth herein. - 270.
+Defendants intentionally inflicted severe emotional distress by way of extreme and outrageous conduct on Plaintiffs and putative Class Members. - 271.
 As a direct and proximate result of the intentional infliction of emotional distress, they suffered and continue to suffer physical and mental injuries.
-In addition, they have suffered present and future economic damage. - 302.
+In addition, they have suffered present and future economic damage. - 272.
 Plaintiffs are entitled to compensatory and punitive damages in an amount to be determined at trial.